 Henry begins his year-long trip to Nicaragua, leaving Meg behind in Chapin to finish her senior year.
 Henry faces the challenges of assembling a new building for his sister and brother-in-law’s orphan home in a country with limited supplies and deep distrust toward Americans.
 Meg meanwhile finds herself the center of affection for the new and fascinating Quinn O’Neill and the unlikely companion to a feisty elderly woman wielding a shotgun.

 On a day that began like any other, Meg’s brother Wyatt dies.
 Suddenly.
 Violently.
 Leaving Meg and her parents to creep around the shrapnel and gaping wounds of their grief.
 In a pitch to create some space for healing, Meg’s dad moves them all from their Pittsburgh home to the wilds of Chapin, Wyoming.
 In a new home scrubbed of memories, Meg tries to create a new life, one that does not include the story of her brother’s death and the pity which must come as a response.
-She lands a new part time job and falls in with new friends.
-When a … Continue reading →
+She lands a new … Continue reading →